 If you love cars, trucks and motorbikes, and want to kick-start your career in the automotive industry, TPP’s NZ Certificate in Automotive Engineering is perfect for you.
 You’ll learn all about engines and systems, workshop fundamentals, electric and electronic principles and automotive safety.
-Your training will cover everything you need to know to get started the automotive industry and our strong partnerships with local businesses and industry representatives will help you get a foot in the door to a great job.
+Your training will cover everything you need to know to get started in the automotive industry and our strong partnerships with local businesses and industry representatives will help you get a foot in the door to a great job.

 As well as providing a great stepping-stone for job starters, the programme is also a good option for people who want to learn the basics so they can work on their own cars, trucks, bikes or boats.

 - Awards:New Zealand Certificate in Automotive Engineering (Level 3)